numocityadmin/ocpi-probe/README.md

 # OCPI probe

-This utility sends and listens to OCPI requests.
+This utility sends and listens to OCPI requests as a CPO.
 It verifies responses and reports the results.

 ## Setup